misael-diaz/OpenBDS/README.md

 My main motivation for doing this is to apply in FORTRAN what I have learned from working with Java, C/C++, and Python.

+## Review

+In this section I review my own work.
+A lot has happened since the last time I worked on this code and this gives me the opportunity to weight on my decisions and the work done.
+The first bad decision was the introduction of two languages to the project, it started as a project entirely written in Fortran and then started adding C code but not with the intention of extending the existing code.
+The reason was that I could write code faster in C/C++ with my editor of choice, vim of course, than Fortran all because of the brackets because these allow for editing blocks of code at once.
+So I decided to rewrite the code in C only to add Fortran code because most of my colleauges are Fortran programmers but in the end none had the time to contribute.
+Eventually I dedicated my time to other projects and this one is this state.

+The other thing that was bad was that I made the mistake of not wanting to repeat myself and so the code started to become harder to navigate.
+Nowadays I don't mind repeating myself until it gets to a point where it makes sense to partition the code and by that time it's easier to see what to partition.

+Some of the issues that I wanted to address was the particle overlap that's present in the videos.
+This can be fixed easily by adding a repulsive force that grows logarithmically with the overlapped distance (and only when there's overlap of course).

+The implementation of the minimum image is terrible even though it has a linear time complexity.
+We can do the same with few lines of code and without math library calls.

+There's more I could say but I am going to stop at this point, I think that anyone reading this would realize that the code needs plenty of improvement but at least is a working code and that is a good staring point.

 ## Compilation

 Instructions to compile the source code with GNU Make.
 Some degree of familiarity with the